simonmysun/scd41-mqtt-rpi1b/rpi.md

 int measure_single_shot_rht_only();
 ```

-Note: Combined transactions of mixing read and write messages are not supported.
+Note: Combined transactions of mixing read and write messages are not supported(search for 'combined transactions' in [ref](https://www.kernel.org/doc/Documentation/i2c/dev-interface)).
 But I currently don't have much need to do so.
 Will fix it in the future.

 Now we can read our sensor data: